MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/power-automate-setup.md

 ## About access to Power Automate features

 By default, all users have access to the Power Automate features.
-The features are available from the **Automation** item on most list, card, and document pages.
-In some cases, you'll find the Power Automate features by selecting **More options ...** in the action base.
+The features are available from the **Automation** action group on most list, card, and document pages.
+In some cases, you'll find the Power Automate features by selecting **More options ...** in the action bar.

  :::image type="content" source="../developer/media/power-automate-action.png" alt-text="Shows the Automate item in the action bar.":::

 But before users can use the features, they'll have to agree to privacy notice.
 They agree to the terms by selecting the **Automate** > **Get Started with Power Automate** action and running the **Set Up Power Automate** assisted setup.
-Agreeing to the terms turns on the Power Automate features for the user, activating the **Create Flows** and **Manage Flows** actions.
+Agreeing to the terms turns on the Power Automate features for the user, activates the **Create Flows** and **Manage Flows** actions.

+- The **Create Flows** action let's a user create a new Power Automate instant flow directly inside Business Central, from scratch or from a template.
+- The **Manage Flows** action signs a users in to Power Automate, where they can create, edit, and test both automated and instant flows.

 As an administration, you can change this behavior and control which users have access to the Power BI features.
 There are two levels of controlling access.
 The first level done by a system permission that you assign to users.
 The next level is turning the Power Automate features on or off using on the privacy notice agreement.

 ## Grant users permission to Power Automate features

 To grant individual users or groups access to the Power Automate features, assign them the system permission **Allow Action Automate** (ID 9630) in a permission set used one their account.
-You can also use the predefined permission set **AUTOMATE - EXEC**, which includes the **Allow Action Automate**.
-Users who have the permission will see the **Automate** action on various pages in the client.
+You can also use the predefined permission set **AUTOMATE - EXEC**, which includes the **Allow Action Automate** permission.
+Users who have the **Allow Action Automate** permission will see the **Automate** action group on various pages in the client.

 To prohibit individual users or groups from accessing to the Power Automate features, remove the system permission **Allow Action Automate** from their assigned permissions sets.
-In this case, the **Automate** action won't appear on pages in the client.
+In this case, the **Automate** action group won't appear on pages in the client.

 For more information about assigning permissions and permissions sets, see [Assign Permissions to Users and Groups](/dynamics365/business-central/ui-define-granular-permissions).

 ## Turn Power Automate features on or off for all users

 To turn on Power Automate features as an administrator, you consent to the privacy terms on behalf all users, so they don't have to do it themselves.
-When you turn on Power Automate for users, the **Automate** item will no longer include the **Get Started with Power Automate** action for user.
-Instead, the **Automate** item  will include the **Create Flows** and **Manage Flows** actions and links that run exiting flows.
+When you turn on Power Automate for users, the **Automate** action group will no longer include the **Get Started with Power Automate** action for user.
+Instead, the **Automate** action group will include the **Create Flows** and **Manage Flows** actions and links that run existing instant flows.

 There are two ways to you can do this task.
 One way is to use the **Get Started with Power Automate** action to consent on behalf of all users.
 The other way is to use the **Privacy Notices Status** page.